dompile/cli/docs/app-spec.md

 #### Layout Application

-- If a `default.html` file exists in the layouts directory, it is automatically applied to all pages, unless they already contain an `<html>` element in their content.
+- If a `default.html` file exists in the layouts directory, it is automatically applied to all pages, unless they already contain an `<html>` element in their content or the specify a different layout to use.
 - HTML pages can use a `data-layout="custom"` attribute
 - Markdown pages can specify `layout: custom` frontmatter property to specify a layout